luckypoem/moesocks/README.md

 Not working
 -----------
 * Remote is flaky, particularly when trying to send data through the Great Firewall of China (GFW).
 * UDP over Socks5 is not implemented
-* 2.5 times slower then the original Python implementation (measured at 17.6M/s vs 43.6M/s on an Intel P8800, using the AES-256-CFB encryption)
+* More then 2 times slower then the original Python implementation (measured at 20M/s vs 43M/s on an Intel P8800, using AES-256-CFB encryption)

 Planning features
 ------------------